NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 should use a consistent style throughout such that it appears it was written by a single person.

-The following rules apply when modifying existing code, or contributing new code to this repository.
+We ask collaborators to follow these style guidelines when modifying existing code, or contributing new code to this repository.
+Pull request reviewers may ask collaborators to fix style violations as a condition of approval.

 * Do not use upper case